-14.5.2 Restriction on self-custody and qualified custodian requirement

-Section 14.5.2 specifies situations where registered firms must ensure that any custodian used to hold the cash or securities of a client or an investment fund is a Canadian custodian.
-If a registered firm has physical possession of the cash or securities of a client or an investment fund then we expect the registered firm to transfer those cash and securities to a Canadian custodian.
+14.5.2 Restriction on self-custody and qualified custodian requirement securities of a client or an investment fund then we expect the registered firm to transfer those cash and securities to a Canadian custodian.
 If a registered firm has access to the cash or securities of a client or an investment fund then we expect the registered firm to confirm that those cash and securities are being held at a Canadian custodian.
 If a registered firm directs or arranges which custodian a client or an investment fund will use to hold their cash or securities then we expect the registered firm to direct that client or investment fund to, or arrange a custodial relationship with, a Canadian custodian.